scmacdon/AWSTracker/Readme.md

 + A Java IDE (for this example, IntelliJ is used).
 + Java 1.8 SDK and Maven.

-The following illustration shows the project that is created.

 **Cost to Complete**: The AWS Services included in this document are included in the AWS Free Tier.

 **Note**: Please be sure to terminate all of the resources created during this document to ensure that you are no longer charged.